Cry (Faith Hill song)

 Originally released to country radio on August 19, 2002, "Cry" crossed over to pop and adult contemporary radio in September 2002.
 It spent 11 weeks at number one on the US Billboard Adult Contemporary chart and eventually peaked at number 33 on the Billboard Hot 100 chart.
 "Cry" also reached number three on the Canadian Singles Chart and was a top-20 hit in Hungary, New Zealand, Norway, Romania, and Spain.

 Chart performance

 Released on August 19, 2002, "Cry" peaked at number 12 on the US Billboard Country Songs chart and number 33 on the Billboard Hot 100.
 The song achieved its highest peak on the Billboard Adult Contemporary chart, where it spent 11 weeks at number one.

+Music video

+The music video for "Cry", directed by Mike Lipscombe and produced by Michael Pierce, features extensive use of CGI.
+It was added to CMT's playlists on the week ending September 29, 2002.